SuperDARN/DDWG/FAQ.md

 [issue](https://github.com/SuperDARN/DDWG/issues) page

 ## How much data does SuperDARN have?
-SuperDARN has been producing data from September 1993, continuously.
-Currently (202005) there is about xx TB of RAWACF data and xx TB of DAT data.
+SuperDARN has been producing data from September 14 1993 at three radars, to today with ~36 radars continuously.
+Currently (202005) there is about 42 TB of RAWACF data and 2.2 TB of DAT data.

 ## What would the ideal mirror setup look like for SuperDARN?